 There are a few instances in which more than a simple majority is required for the approval of a question submitted to the voters.
-Perhaps the most important of these relates to the adoption of a county charter, which requires a majority vote in any city or cities in the county and a majority vote outside the city or cities.
+Perhaps the most important of these is the requirement for adoption of a county charter.
+This requires a majority vote in any city or cities in the county and a majority vote outside the city or cities (i.e., towns).
 If a charter provides for the transfer of any function from the villages to the county, a majority vote in the affected villages is also required.

-Subjects of Referenda
+10.2.3 Subjects of Referenda

-Generally local governments are required to conduct a referendum on any question involving basic changes in the form or structure of government, such as county or city charter adoption, changes in boundaries or in the composition of legislative bodies and the abolition or creation of elective offices.
-The only budgets subject to mandatory referenda are those of non-city school districts.
+Generally local governments are required to conduct a referendum on any question involving basic changes in the form or structure of government, such as county or city charter adoption, changes in boundaries or in the composition of legislative bodies, and the abolition or creation of elective offices.

-Procedures relating to permissive referenda must be observed in counties, cities, towns and villages, for matters such as appropriating money from reserve funds and constructing, leasing or purchasing a public utility service.
-In towns, permissive referenda are required for proposed changes from second class to first class status if the town has between 5,000 and 10,000 in population.
+Procedures relating to permissive referenda must be observed in counties and cities, as well as in towns and villages, for such matters as appropriating money from reserve funds and constructing, leasing or purchasing a public utility service.
+In towns, permissive referenda are required for changes from second to first class if the town has between 5,000 and 10,000 in population.
 A permissive referendum is also required for a change from first class to suburban town status.
 Such actions by towns are roughly equivalent to charter adoption by a county or city, which is subject to mandatory referendum.
 The towns, however, are more generally bound by referendum requirements than any other type of local government unit.
-For example, towns, but not other units, are subject to permissive referenda when constructing, purchasing or leasing a town building or land for such purposes, and when establishing airports, public parking, parks, playgrounds, and facilities for collection and disposal of solid wastes.
+For example, towns, but not other units, are subject to permissive referenda when constructing, purchasing or leasing a town building or land there for and when establishing airports, public parking, parks, playgrounds, and facilities for collection and disposal of solid wastes.

-Local laws of counties, cities, towns and villages are subject to referenda on petition if they would result in changes to existing laws relating to such matters as public bidding, purchases, contracts, assessments, power of condemnation, auditing and alienation or leasing of property.
+Local laws of counties, cities, towns and villages are subject to referenda on petition if they result in changes in existing laws relating to such matters as public bidding, purchases, contracts, assessments, power of condemnation, auditing, and alienation or leasing of property.

 The creation of improvement districts in both towns and counties is a frequent subject of referenda.
 The referendum for a county water, sewer, drainage or refuse district is permissive.
-A town improvement district can be established either on petition and action of the town board, or by motion of the town board and with a permissive referendum held in the area to be included in the district.
+A town improvement district can be established either on petition and action of the town board or by motion of the town board and with a permissive referendum held in the area to be included in the district.

-In practice, matters subject to permissive referenda, or referenda on petition, are seldom actually brought to referenda, unless they become the subject of particular local controversy.
+In practice, matters subject to permissive referenda or referenda on petition are seldom actually brought to referenda, unless they become the subject of particular local controversy.
 Matters subject to referenda in recent elections have included:

-- county charter adoption;
+- · county charter adoption;

 - increases in terms of local offices from two to four years;

-- city charter amendments;
+- · city charter amendments or revisions;

 - county reapportionment plans;

 - transfer of street-naming authority from cities, towns and villages to a county;

 - change from at-large elections to the ward system;

 - village incorporation;

-- coterminous town-village; and
+- · coterminous town-village; and

-- village dissolution.
+- · village dissolution.

-Initiative and Recall
+10.2.4 Initiative and Recall